I'm teaching (with Prof. Anat Rafaeli) a course entitled: "Big Data in Behavioral Science Research"

-I taught the following courses at the Technion:
+I previously taught the following courses at the Technion:

 I also lectured at the Machine Learning Summer School (MLSS) 2003, where I gave an introduction to pattern classification.